 - 1 teaspoon vanilla

-Cook over medium heat stirring continuously until mixture starts to boil (a strong boil).
+- Cook over medium heat stirring continuously until mixture starts to boil (a strong boil), approximately 15 minutes.

-Turn heat to low and continue to cook without stirring until temperature reaches 234 °F.
+- Turn heat to low medium and continue to cook without stirring until temperature reaches 234 °F (112C) Approximately 30 minutes.

-Remove pot from heat, add the butter and vanilla.
+- Remove pot from heat, add the butter and vanilla.
 Do not stir.
-Cool to room temperature (110°F), then beat with a wooden spoon just until mixture begins to lose some of it's gloss (approximately 5-7 minutes).
+Cool to room temperature (110°F/43C), approximately 30 minutes.
+Then beat with a wooden spoon just until mixture begins to lose some of it's gloss (approximately 6-8 minutes).

-Then spread quickly in prepared cake pan and let cool completely.
+- Then spread quickly in prepared cake pan and let cool completely, even overnight (at room temperature).
 Cut into squares.
 Store in an airtight container at room temperature.